banana-piecake/DESCENT/README.md

 Finish guidebook dialogs

-sculk boots and wings of the seraph texture

 boss deaths = open rift + advancement + knowledge + chance of music disc (100% first time, 10% any other time)

 finish unfinished rituals